The French Intervention in Mali since 2013

 We can also mention that Mali pulled out of the G5 Sahel force in May 2022.
 It means that Malian troops will no longer intervene military along with forces from Mauritania, Burkina Faso, Niger and Chad to fight jihadist groups in the Sahel.

 Mali is currently isolating itself not only from its African partners but also from Western powers given that it relies now solely on Wagner mercenaries, even though it refuses to acknowledge their presence on its soil.

 By withdrawing from Mali, France has left a power vacuum that benefits the Wagner Group that has won the Malian junta’s favour.
 Moreover, the Russian paramilitary group played an active role in fostering anti-French sentiment among Malians who ascribed their misfortune to their former colonizer.

 With regards to recent developments in Mali, the Wagner Group has been unable to block terrorist jihadists who are now close to Bamako.
 The exactions they commit alongside Malian armed forces against civilian population actually benefit terrorist groups’ recruiting efforts.

 Russian interests in Africa are still a bit unclear but they probably have to do with natural resources, industrial investments, ousting the West from the continent and gaining friends on the international stage.

-III.
+IV.
 What were France’s motivations to intervene?

 A. Why did Mali especially call on France to come to the rescue?